Version: September 7, 2021

 Lidar spectroscopy is an analytical technique with a long history in environmental science and chemistry.
 This method has been used widely in atmospheric studies and has a heritage in ground-based as well as space-based instruments.
-Thus, lidars are well justified as NDACC primary measurement techniques for determining the atmospheric vertical profiles of ozone, temperature, aerosols, and water vapor.
+Thus, lidars are well justified as NDACC primary measurement techniques for determining the atmospheric vertical profiles of ozone, temperature, aerosols, wind, and water vapor.
 Nevertheless, each individual instrument must still be validated.
 This appendix is intended to help guide the validation process.

 Quality Criteria for the Evaluation of New Instruments and Instrument Teams